mokyen/mo_cpp_utilities/alpha_exception.md

 The AlphaException system is an evolution of the OmegaException concept presented by Peter Muldoon at CppCon 2023 in his talk "Exceptionally Bad: The Misuse of Exceptions in C++ & How to Do Better".
 The name "Alpha" symbolizes how this implementation continues from where OmegaException left off, wrapping around the alphabet to suggest an evolutionary step forward.

+Note that this requires C++20 or higher.
+The full stack version requires C++23 or higher.

 ### Why Extend OmegaException?

 While the original OmegaException demonstrated powerful exception handling capabilities through libbacktrace integration, real-world development often presents additional challenges: